 The latest BOSCAR statistics has illuminated the divide between Indigenous and non-Indigenous Australians.
 But how do we bridge the gap?

-The global Black Lives Matter protests earlier this year, sparked by the death in America of George Floyd, highlighted an uncomfortable truth for many Australians – that our Indigenous people are often treated unfairly by police.
+The global Black Lives Matter protests, sparked by the death in America of George Floyd, highlighted an uncomfortable truth for many Australians – that our Indigenous people are often treated unfairly by police.
 But racism runs deeper into the justice system than just the police force, with figures released recently by the New South Wales Bureau of Crime Statistics and Research (BOCSAR) showing that Indigenous people are twice as likely to be given a prison sentence than non-Indigenous people.

 Indigenous people are grossly over-represented in our prisons, making up only around 3% of the Australian population, but more than one-quarter of the prison population.
 More than one-third of adult women behind bars are Aboriginal or Torres Strait Islander.
 Appallingly, the statistics are worse for Indigenous youth.
 They are 24 times more likely to be locked up than non-Indigenous children.

 What’s more – for some Indigenous Australians – even a short prison term or a stay in a police cell can result in death.

 Since the 1987 Royal Commission, there have been a further 400 Indigenous deaths in custody, most of which could have been avoided.
 Tanya Day, for example, died in hospital from a brain haemorrhage, which was caused after she fell and hit her head five times within the first hour of being placed in a cell in a Victorian police station.